metabrainz/picard-docs/config/configuration.rst

       :width: 100 %

 In addition to the basic "user settings", this is also where option setting changes are made to individual option profiles.
-This is covered in greater detail in the :doc:`Managing Option Profiles <../usage/option_profiles>` section.
+This is covered in greater detail in the :doc:`../usage/option_profiles` section.

+Changes made to a profile's options settings, enabled status, or position in the profile stack will be reflected in the option settings displayed on the other pages.
+Options that are controlled by an enabled profile will be shown as highlighted.
+Hovering your cursor over the highlighted option will identify which profile currently controls the setting.
+Settings are always displayed based on the first enabled profile in the profile stack, which corresponds to the setting that will be used during processing.

 .. only:: html

    .. seealso::

       :doc:`options_general` /
+      :doc:`options_profiles` /
       :doc:`options_metadata` /
       :doc:`options_tags` /
       :doc:`options_cover` /